Deutsche Bank set to announce merger talks with Commerzbank: source

-FRANKFURT (Reuters) - Deutsche Bank was set on Sunday to announce merger talks with fellow German lender Commerzbank, according to a person with knowledge of the matter.
+FRANKFURT (Reuters) - Deutsche Bank was set on Sunday to confirm merger talks with fellow German lender Commerzbank, according to a person with knowledge of the matter, an indication of progress in efforts to combine the two businesses.

-The planned formal disclosure increases the chances of progress on a tie-up between the nation’s two largest banks that has long been the subject of speculation and has been pushed for by the German government amid concerns about the health of the country’s flagship bank.
+Formal disclosure of talks increases the chances of concluding a tie-up between the nation’s two largest banks.
+A merger has long been the subject of speculation and has been pushed for by the German government amid concerns about the health of Deutsche.

+Earlier this month a person with knowledge of the matter told Reuters that the management board of Deutsche had agreed to hold talks with Commerzbank on the feasibility of a merger.

+“We are going to seriously evaluate a merger,” said a person with knowledge of the matter.

 Deutsche Bank declined to comment, while Commerzbank also had no comment.